 Acquisition in 2021

-Provino Technologies Inc. specializes in designing and developing an interconnect platform aimed at next-generation system-on-chips (SoCs) for various applications, including consumer electronics, automotive systems, industrial automation, medical instrumentation, and augmented/virtual reality.
-Founded in 2016 and headquartered in Santa Clara, California, the company addresses the challenges of data traffic management in neural networks.
-Its platform incorporates advanced features such as virtual channels, credit-based flow control, and support for Dynamic Voltage and Frequency Scaling (DVFS), enhancing power efficiency and meeting the computational demands of modern SoCs.
-Additionally, Provino Technologies supports the entire chip development process, offering tools for SystemC modeling, design and debugging, FPGA prototyping, and physical design closure.
-This comprehensive approach enables IT engineers and developers to leverage a scalable architecture, facilitating the rapid development of derivative products and improving time-to-market for their customers.
+Provino Technologies Inc. is a company based in Santa Clara, California, established in 2016.
+It specializes in designing and developing interconnect platforms for next-generation system-on-chips (SoCs) used in various applications, including consumer electronics, automotive systems, industrial automation, medical instrumentation, and augmented/virtual reality.
+The company's platform addresses the challenges of data traffic management in neural networks by integrating advanced features such as virtual channels, credit-based flow control, and support for dynamic voltage and frequency scaling.
+This focus on power efficiency and computational demands allows Provino Technologies to support the entire chip development process, including SystemC models, design and debug tools, FPGA prototyping, and physical design closure, thereby enabling engineers to accelerate the development of derivative products and improve time-to-market for their clients.

 Dysonics